-If a general multilateral air transport convention accepted by both contracting parties enters into force, the provisions of the multilateral convention shall prevail.
-Consultations under the provisions of Article 12 may be held to determine the extent to which the present Agreement is amended, supplemented or revoked by the provisions of the multilateral convention.
+If a general multilateral air transport Convention accepted by both contracting parties enters into force, the present Agreement shall be amended so as to conform with the provisions of such Convention.

 Either of the contracting parties may at any time notify the other of its intention to terminate the present Agreement.
 Such a notice shall be sent simultaneously to the International Civil Aviation Organization.
 In the event such communication is made, this Agreement shall terminate one year after the date of its receipt, unless by agreement between the contracting parties the notice of intention to terminate is withdrawn before the expiration of that time.
-If the other contracting party fails to acknowledge receipt, notice shall be deemed as having been received fourteen (14) days after its receipt by the International Civil Aviation Organization.
+If the other contracting party fails to acknowledge receipt, notice shall be deemed as having been received fourteen days after its receipt by the International Civil Aviation Organization.

-The present Agreement shall enter into force on the date of receipt by the United States of America of notification of its approval by the Federal Republic of Germany.
+The present agreement shall be provisionally operative from the date of its signature.
+After the approval constitutionally required in the Kingdom of The Netherlands has been obtained, the Agreement shall enter into force definitively on the date of receipt by the Government of the United States of America of an appropriate notification from the Government of the Kingdom of The Netherlands.

-IN WITNESS WHEREOF, the undersigned representatives have signed the present Agreement.
+IN WITNESS WHEREOF, the undersigned, being duly authorized by their respective Governments, have signed the present Agreement.